astropy/astropy-APEs/README.rst

 Accepting APEs
 ^^^^^^^^^^^^^^

-The final decision on accepting or regjecting APEs lies with the Astropy Coordination Committee.
+The final decision on accepting or rejecting APEs lies with the Astropy Coordination Committee.
 Once the community discussion on the APE has wound down, the committee discusses the APE and makes a final decision on acceptance or rejection.
 One of the committee members should then: